tompazourek/Colourful/README.md

 double deltaE = new CIEDE2000ColorDifference().ComputeDifference(color1, color2);
 ```

-*For more details, see the detailed XML documentation, or the [unit tests](https://github.com/tompazourek/Colourful/tree/master/Colourful.Tests).*
+*For more details, see the detailed XML documentation (generated during build), or the [unit tests](https://github.com/tompazourek/Colourful/tree/master/Colourful.Tests).*

 What is supported
 -----------------